grmlin/gremlins-data/README.md

 - all `data` attributes will be parsed into the `.data` object of the gremlin's instance.
 - all other attributes can be found in the `.props` object of the gremlin's instance.

- Properties and data will be updated if they are changed in the dom, use the `attributeDidChange` callback if you need to update you component then.
+ Properties and data will be updated if they are changed in the dom, use the `attributeDidChange` callback if you need to update the component then.

 ```html
 <data-gremlin